 Their growth rate can be seen below:

-For JNJ, the dividend they payout grows at a steady and constant rate, at about 6% annually, and has been growing for 57 years, both of which are ideal.
+For JNJ, the dividend they payout grows at a steady and constant rate, at about 6% annually, and has been growing for 57 years, both of which are ideal for dividend growth investors.

-Clearly, JNJ consistently grows its dividend and pays out dividends quarterly.
+Clearly, JNJ consistently grows its dividend and pays out dividends on a quarterly basis.

 As mentioned before, JNJ has a long history (57 years) of growing its dividends consistently.
 Even in recessions, such as the 2008-2009 subprime mortgage crises, JNJ continued to payout and grow its dividend.
-This itself is a sign of a company with strong management and cash flow.
+Clearly, this is one sign of a company with strong management and cash flow.

 Abercrombie & Fitch Co.
-(ANF) sells apparel, personal care, and accessories to the general public, largely through its physical stores.
+(ANF) generates revenue through selling apparel, personal care, and accessories to the general public.

 Their dividend history can be seen below: